AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

 ### Metrics table

-We’ll compare the performance metrics of our classifiers with random chance predictions.
+We’ll compare the performance metrics of our classifiers with random chance predictions as a baseline.
 With 3 perfectly balanced target classes, random chance would yield an accuracy of roughly 33%.
-We’ll also compute log loss for random chance, assuming each class is assigned a probability of 0.33.
+We’ll also compute log loss for random chance, assuming each class is assigned a probability of 0.33 for all sequences.

 <details>
 <summary>Show code to create performance metrics table</summary>